The applications we write are rarely a static experience, as they adapt to the user's needs and change states to perform a multitude of tasks.

 It's also possible, within limits, to create your own easing function using

-components of two control points of a cubic Bézier curve, you can easily create custom easing functions, such as the one I chose for our little red rocket:
+3 By passing in the x and y components of two control points of a cubic Bézier curve, you can easily create custom easing functions, such as the one I chose for our little red rocket:

 CABasicAnimation *animation = [CABasicAnimation animation]; animation.keyPath = @"position.x"; animation.fromValue = @77; animation.toValue = @455; animation.duration = 1; animation.timingFunction = [CAMediaTimingFunction functionWithControlPoints:0.5:0:0.9:0.7]; [rocket.layer addAnimation:animation forKey:@"basic"]; rocket.layer.position = CGPointMake(150, 0);

 Without going into too much detail on Bézier curves, they are a common technique to create smooth curves in computer graphics.
 You've probably seen them in vector-based drawing tools such as Sketch or Adobe Illustrator.

 +functionWithControlPoints:::: effectively control the position of the handles.
 The resulting timing function will then adjust the speed of the animation based on the resulting path.
 The x-axis represents the fraction of the duration, while the y-axis is the input value of the interpolation function.

 While the documentation states that the output range of

 [0, 1], some readers pointed out that you can actually use negative components to achieve anticipation -- where an animated object swings back before moving to its target -- or overshooting.